 Okay, now you know how to achieve high quality with sound, video, lighting and writing—all the puzzle pieces needed to create great vlog content.
 But how you put these pieces together makes a huge impact on the quality of your videos.
 Unless you want to commit to recording all of your videos in one continuous shot, you’re going to need to add video editing to the equation.

 Take your videos to the next level by using video editing software to edit your separate video clips into a coherent and exciting narrative.
-While there are plenty of options to choose from, user-friendly applications like iMovie and Logitech Capture make it easy to edit your clips, add text and create eye-catching transitions.
+There are plenty of free, user-friendly options to choose from—like iMovie and VideoPad, which both make it easy to edit your clips, add text and create eye-catching transitions without a huge learning curve.

 Video editing is the final step to creating engaging vlog content.
 Experiment with your editing style and you’ll be publishing and finding an audience in no time!